 Scabbard A sheath for holding a sword or other kind of blade.

-Silhouette A drawing that shows only a dark shape, like a shadow, sometimes with a few details left white.
+Silhouette A drawing that shows only a dark shape, like a shadow, sometimes with a few details left white shade that helps to add depth to a picture.

 Tone The contrast between light and